buzzbuzzin/buzz_ios/supabase/migrations/README.md

 ```

 This function will:
-- Find all licenses with type "RPA Flight Reviewer (CAN)" or "ROC-A Certificate (CAN)"
+- Find all licenses with type "Flight Reviewer (CAN)" or "ROC-A (CAN)"
 - Check if the pilot already has the corresponding badge
 - Award the badge if they don't have it yet
 - Return a table showing results for each license